Self-Designed Home Education High School Diploma (Home Education Regulations Section 6)

 These textbooks will meet the Alberta Education Core Course Outcomes

-As well, The Key, workbooks are excellent overviews of the concepts required to meet the course outcomes.
+As well, The Key, and SNAP workbooks are excellent overviews of the concepts required to meet the course outcomes.

 Self-Designed Sample Education Plans